Scales: Introduction and results

-\textit{Warmest thanks to Pierre Berger for his guidance, his advice and his diligent reading of the work; to Ai-Hua Fan for his assiduous preliminary reading of the work, for his references and his advice; to Fran\c{c}ois Ledrappier for many discussions, references and advice, Martin Leguil for his interest and invitation to speak about this work at Universit\'e de Picardie Jules Verne; to David Burguet for his interest, time and advice; and to Camille Tardif and Nicolas de Saxc\'e for their references on the Wiener measure and advice.}
+\textit{Warmest thanks to Pierre Berger for his dedication and advice; to Ai-Hua Fan for his interest, references, and guidance; to Fran\c{c}ois Ledrappier for answering my questions and providing references; to Martin Leguil for his interest; and to Camille Tardif and Nicolas de Saxc\'e for their helpful references.
+I would also like to particularly thank the referee for their insightful and highly detailed comments, which helped considerably to improve the clarity of the proofs and the overall structure of this article.}